-Before continuing with this post make sure to check out some other articles as well:
+Before continuing with this post make sure to check out the ML.NET tutorial series:

 Learn how to build neural networks from scratch:

 Source Code Download:

 - We are not going to use any third party library.

 Who is this article for:

 - This article is for developers who would like to build their own neural network from scratch.

 - First we will implement basic linear algebra operations

 - Then implement feed forward logic